-- What's the difference between features stored in the map and features stored in a feature service layer?
+- What's the difference between features stored in the map and features stored in an ArcGIS Server feature service layer?

 - What's the best way to add features to a map?

-- How can I tell if a map is time enabled?
+- How can I tell whether a map is time enabled?

 - What's the difference between Save and Save As?

-- What is the difference between building a map with an ArcGIS API and using Map Viewer to make a map?
+- What is the difference between building a map with an ArcGIS API and using Map Viewer or Map Viewer Classic to make a map?